-If you print more than 3 physical pages at a time, you will get a message indicating that you need to go to the Pharos Station.
-The Pharos Station is located next to the printer you selected to print your job.
-You will need a valid Phoenix Card or Guest Card to release your job to the printer.
+The Pharos Station is attached to each printer.
+You will need a valid Phoenix Card to release your job to the printer.
 Swipe your card, select your named job and select Print.

 For more information, see Print Management System.

 Do you have a photocopier?

 Yes.
 Photocopiers are available in the copy rooms near the elevators on the first and second floors.
 A valid Phoenix card or Guest Card is required to make copies.
 A Guest Card can be purchased for $1.

 A Value Transfer Station (VTS) is available in the first floor copy room and can be used to deposit a minimum of $1.
 Photocopies are 10 cents each for both black and white and for color copies.